Bekenn/wcdx/README.md

 How to use it:

 1. Install the game.
 You can use the installer from the CD if you wish, but my preferred method is to simply take the WC1 or WC2 folder and copy it somewhere.
-If you use the installer, be sure to go back and copy the streams directory afterward.
+If you use the installer, be sure to go back and copy the `streams` directory afterward.
 This will allow you to run the game without the CD, and (more importantly) is required in order for the music patch to work.
 2. Install the Secret Missions and Special Operations [add-on packs][1].
 Once again, you can use the included installer, or you can simply copy the files over.
-If you choose to do it manually, note that every file that isn't an executable (.exe) belongs in the gamedat directory.
+If you choose to do it manually, note that every file that isn't an executable (`.exe`) belongs in the `gamedat` directory.
 3. For Wing Commander 1:
-    1. Copy wcdx.dll, wcpatch.exe, and patchmusic.exe into the directory containing Wing1.exe.
+    1. Copy `wcdx.dll`, `wcpatch.exe`, and `patchmusic.exe` into the directory containing `Wing1.exe`.
-    2. Open a command prompt and run this command: wcpatch Wing1.exe Wing1_wcdx.exe
+    2. Open a command prompt and run this command: `wcpatch Wing1.exe Wing1_wcdx.exe`
-    3. Run this other command: patchmusic streams\mission.str
+    3. Run this other command: `patchmusic streams\mission.str`
     4. Try it out!
-Double-click on Wing1_wcdx to start the game.
-If everything works the way you expect it to, you can delete your old Wing1.exe and rename Wing1_wcdx back to Wing1.
+Double-click on `Wing1_wcdx` to start the game.
+If everything works the way you expect it to, you can delete your old `Wing1.exe` and rename `Wing1_wcdx` back to `Wing1`.
-    5. To play the Secret Missions add-on packs, Repeat step 2 for SM1.EXE, SM2.EXE, and TRANSFER.EXE.
+    5. To play the Secret Missions add-on packs, repeat step 2 for `SM1.EXE`, `SM2.EXE`, and `TRANSFER.EXE`.
 4. For Wing Commander 2:
+    1. If you're installing Special Operations manually, **be sure to rename the original `wc2.exe` to `Wing2.exe`**.
+(The `wc2.exe` that is in the Special Operations zip file is a launcher, not the game itself.)
-    1. Do the same thing you did for Wing Commander 1.
-You'll need to patch Wing2.exe, SO1.exe, and SO2.exe.
+    2. Do the same thing you did for Wing Commander 1.
+You'll need to patch `Wing2.exe`, `SO1.exe`, and `SO2.exe`.
-    2. There's no need to run patchmusic for Wing Commander 2.
+    3. There's no need to run `patchmusic` for Wing Commander 2.

 Acknowledgements
 ----------------